 The observations with ammonia solution are usually similar, but not always, the same and the differences can be important clues as to the identity of the metal ion.

 ppt. = precipitate.

 More on some of these hydroxide precipitates on the 3–d block Transition Metals Series pages.

 gives a white precipitate

-of aluminum hydroxide, which is not soluble in excess of the weak alkali ammonia, but dissolves in the stronger base/alkali sodium hydroxide (amphoteric) to give a clear colourless solution.
+of aluminum hydroxide with both ammonia and sodium hydroxide, which is not soluble in excess of the weak alkali ammonia, but dissolves in the stronger base/alkali sodium hydroxide (amphoteric) to give a clear colourless solution.

 ion: Ca2+(aq) + 2OH–(aq)